ibm-skills-network/author-workbench-knowledgebase/docs/labs/tools/cloud-ide.md

 ![Cloud IDE Screenshot interface showing an open project with a code editor, file explorer, and terminal](/img/labs/cloud-ide-screenshot.png)

-There are three versions of CloudIDE available on Author Workbench: **normal CloudIDE**, **CloudIDE with Kubernetes** and **CloudIDE with Openshift**.
-Any information specific to only one version of CloudIDE will be clearly indicated below.
+There are three versions of Cloud IDE available on Author Workbench: **normal Cloud IDE**, **Cloud IDE with Kubernetes** and **Cloud IDE with Openshift**.
+Any information specific to only one version of Cloud IDE will be clearly indicated below.

-## Launch a terminal (all CloudIDE versions)
+## Launch a terminal (all Cloud IDE versions)
 Click `Terminal` in the menu of the development environment(on the right side of the screen).
 Then from the dropdown select `New Terminal` and it should open up a new terminal for you.

-## Docker (CloudIDE with Kubernetes, CloudIDE with Openshift)
+## Docker (Cloud IDE with Kubernetes, Cloud IDE with Openshift)
 Docker is an open source platform that is widely used to develop, ship and run applications.
 Cloud-IDE has built-in support for Docker.
 You can simply use `docker` cli to run commands.
 Internally, the docker client(in your IDE) talks to docker daemon, running on a remote host, over a TCP connection.
 Default user(theia) is configured to run docker commands.
 Docker commands don't require root privileges.
 So, don't preface commands with `sudo` or run them with root user.
 Some examples are:

 ```